jeffmax/simple-django-template/README.md

 #### Features:

 * No separate app directory.
 The root directory itself will be put on the PYTHONPATH and serve as an app directory.
 * Two bash scripts to setup the necessary environment variables and run a django test server (now uses uwsgi, not runserver) and run django tests.
-The runtests.sh must be run from the directory in resides in.
+The runtests.sh must be run from the directory it resides in for PYTHONPATH reasons.

 #### A couple of things: